elusivecodes/FyreDB/README.md

 Load a connection.

-- `$config` is an array containing the configuration for the connection.
+- `$config` is an array containing configuration options.

 ```php
 $connection = ConnectionManager::load($config);